kuzzh/obsidian-startpage/README.md

 English | [中文](README.CN.md)

+> ⚠️ Important Notice
+> I have discovered a plugin called [Notebook Navigator](https://github.com/johansan/notebook-navigator) that serves the same purpose as `StartPage` but with more powerful features.
+Given how excellent it is, I have decided to discontinue the development of `StartPage`.
+There will be no further updates.
+This notice serves to inform all users.

 A modern startup homepage plugin for Obsidian that provides a beautiful dashboard interface, displaying vault statistics, pinned notes, and recently modified notes.
 Automatically displays a personalized homepage when starting Obsidian or opening new tabs, giving you quick access to important content.

 ## ✨ Features